racker/salus-docs/design/policy-management/policy-managment.md

 ## Monitor Policy Creation / Deletion

 A new monitor policy creation will simply clone the monitor policy to the individual tenants effected by that policy and it will then act in the same way as any other monitor on their account.
 The one exception is that these cloned monitors cannot be deleted from the tenant.
-The method to remove a cloned policy monitor is to have that customer opt-out of the policy.
+The method to remove a cloned monitor using template is to have that customer opt-out of the policy.

 If the policy is removed all cloned monitors and their corresponding bound monitors will be removed.